-To promote the educational attainment, achievement, progression and welfare of Children In Our Care whether they attend a Durham school or an Out-of-Authority school and for all Children who are Looked After (CLA) in the care of other local authorities who attend Durham schools.
+To promote the educational attainment, achievement, progression and welfare of Children In Care whether they attend a Durham school or an Out-of-Authority school and for all Children in Care (CIC) of other local authorities who attend Durham schools.
 The local authority has a statutory role to play for all children in its care and acts as a Corporate Parent.

-In light of the extension of the role of Designated Teachers and The Virtual School Head this policy will also make reference to previously looked after children who are adopted, have a special guardianship order or a child arrangements order (previously residence order).
+In light of the extension of the role of Designated Teachers and The Virtual School Head this policy will also make reference to children who were previously children in care (PCIC) and are adopted, have a special guardianship order or a child arrangements order (previously residence order).